The monotone secant conjecture in the real Schubert calculus: Introduction

-The Monotone Secant Conjecture is a common extension of both the Monotone Conjecture and the Secant Conjecture.
-We give here the simplest open instance, expressed as a system of polynomial equations in local coordinates for the variety of flags $E_2\subset E_3$ in $\C^5$, where $\dim E_i=i$.
+We give here an open instance of the monotone secant conjecture, expressed as a system of polynomial equations in local coordinates for the variety of flags $E_2\subset E_3$ in $\C^5$, where $\dim E_i=i$.
 Let $x_1,\ldots,x_8$ be indeterminates and consider the polynomials

 which depend upon parameters $s,t,u$ and $v,w$ respectively.